Buying a home with bad credit isn’t as hard as it seems. Many people assume you need ‘perfect credit’ to qualify, but

-- USDA loans: These loans are only for low to moderate-income families living in rural areas.
-The USDA is loose with their guidelines regarding what’s “rural” so it could be a good option for anyone with a credit score down to 640.
+- USDA loans: USDA home loans are only for low to moderate-income families living in rural areas.
+The USDA is loose with its guidelines regarding what’s “rural,” so it could be a good option for anyone with a credit score down to 640.

-- VA loans: Veterans or active members of the military may be eligible for a VA loan.
+- VA loans: Veterans or active members of the military may be eligible for a VA home loan.
 The VA doesn’t have minimum credit score requirements and provides 100% financing to anyone with an honorable discharge (or currently serving) who served at least 181 days during peacetime or 90 days during wartime.

 Conventional Loans May Be An Option

 Many people assume you need ‘perfect’ credit to get a conventional loan.
 You don’t.
 In fact, people with less-than-perfect credit can get a low mortgage rate at great terms.

-As long as you can meet the debt-to-income ratio requirements you may qualify for buying a home with bad credit.
-Conventional loans require that your housing payment doesn’t exceed 28% of your income before taxes and your total debts (housing payments plus other loans and credit cards) don’t exceed 36% of your income before taxes.
+As long as you can meet the debt-to-income ratio requirements, you may qualify for buying a home with bad credit.
+Conventional loans require that your housing payment doesn’t exceed 28% of your income before taxes and that your total debts (housing payments plus other loans and credit cards) don’t exceed 36% of your income before taxes.

-If none of these are an option, you can work on fixing your bad credit so you can buy a home.
+If none of these is an option, you can work on fixing your bad credit so you can buy a home.